gravitational/gravity/docs/5.x/quickstart.md

 The command above performs the interactive login, i.e. opens a web browser and takes a user through their corporate single sign on (SSO) process.

-!!! tip "Note":
-    If you are using a guest environment, like Vagrant on macOS, you may see an error when attempting due to network restrictions.
-If so, first get a temporary key from your host environment with the following command:

-Next, generate a new API key for the _Ops Center_ you've just connected to.
+Next, generate a new API key for the Ops Center you've just connected to.
 The API key will allow you to login into the Ops Center automatically in the future without having to go through the SSO flow: